-In my last post, I wrote about specific language impairment (SLI) and ADHD.
-I also wrote about how SLI often coexists with other non-linguistic deficits such as cognitive impairments, social difficulties, literacy deficits and working memory problems, among others.
-In fact, SLI often co-occurs with other disorders and some researchers suggest using a broader term such as neurodevelopment disability to account for all of the difficulties that may coexist.
-In this post, I would like to address sensory modulation as one of the disorders that coincide with SLI.
+In my last post, I wrote about developmental language disorders (DLD) and ADHD.
+I also wrote about how DLD often coexists with other non-linguistic deficits such as cognitive impairments, social difficulties, literacy deficits and working memory problems, among others.
+In fact, DLD often co-occurs with other disorders and some researchers suggest using a broader term such as neurodevelopment disability to account for all of the difficulties that may coexist.
+In this post, I would like to address sensory modulation as one of the disorders that coincide with DLD.

 What is sensory modulation?
 In a nutshell, our brain allows us to receive, organize and interpret sensory input; be it auditory (sound), visual (vision), vestibular (balance), tactile (touch) or proprioceptive (sensing our own body in space).
 Some children have difficulties processing sensory information from their own body and from their environment.
 Sensory modulation is the process by which the nervous system regulates neural messages (from our sense) about different sensory stimuli around us.
 Children with sensory modulation difficulties will either respond to stimuli that typically developing children can ignore (ex. background noise).
 This is called sensory over-responsivity.
 On the other hand, they can sometimes show a lack of response to certain stimuli.
 For example, they may appear to be ignoring sounds or even verbal instructions.
 Finally, some kids are sensory seeking and/or craving in that they love touching things or watching bright lights, for example.